 Some physicians have linked TN to the occurrence of temporomandibular joint dysfunction, which is another condition that is likely to occur due to the mindbody interactions.

 Cranial nerve compression issues, typically involving the 5th cranial nerve, are common structural causative theories, although why the nerve has suffered is rarely clear.

 One of the most popular and accepted theories for the origin of TN is a possible psychosomatic causation, enacted by ischemia of the neurological tissues that innervate the affected areas of the face.

 As a substitute symptom or primary psychologically-induced pain syndrome, any type of neuralgia is easily produced by simple oxygen deprivation of the neurological structures in a given area.

-Patients with long-term or recurrent TN typically do not achieve a correct diagnosis based on a structural abnormality, since their pain may be of mindbody origin.
+Patients with long-term or recurrent tic doloureux typically do not achieve a correct diagnosis based on a structural abnormality, since their pain may be of mindbody origin.
 This explains why so many of these poor souls never really find lasting relief from their recurrent facial pain.